run-house/runhouse/README.md

 ```

 rh.Function is actually a special case of rh.Module, which is how we send classes to clusters.
 There are a number of
-other built-in Modules in Runhouse, such as Blob, Queue, KVstore, Table, and more.
+other built-in Modules in Runhouse, such as Blob, Queue, KVstore, and more.
 Modules are very flexible.
 You can
 leave them as classes or create instances, send the class or the instances to clusters, and even create instances
 remotely.
 You can call class methods, properties, generators, and async methods remotely, and they'll behave
 the same as if they were called locally (e.g. generators will stream, asyncs will return awaitables), including